 How often do you hear that more needs to be done to fight DUI and Drunk Driving Fatalities?
 How terrible it is to hear that someone was injured or killed by a drunk driver!
 Let’s be clear, I am a Los Angeles DUI attorney, whose job is to fight for the drivers accused of a DUI, and I believe that most DUIs can be fought.
 I believe that machines are faulty, the chemical tests are unreliable, we are all different and are responding to alcohol differently.
 I believe that many DUI cases an be won – if not through motions, then at trial.
 Often my job involves damage control where I play down the facts of a horrible DUI by explaining to the prosecution that other factors, such as depression, psychological conditions, addiction, or just bad luck, contributed to that fateful decision to drive after having some alcohol.
 I am good at fighting your case, however, here, I want to point out the political nature of DUI prosecutions.

 What’s up with all the media attention given to drunk drivers?
 Is it really that bad?
 Is it a national problem?

 According to web AlcoholAlert there were 9,878 Drunk Driving fatalities in the US in 2011.
-More recent statistics puts number of DUI related death in the United States at 28 people per day.
+More recent statistics put the number of DUI related death in the United States at 28 people per day.
 October 2014 NITSA research shows that 19% of all motor vehicle fatalities from 2008 to 2012 involve drivers with invalid licenses.
 The footnote in the webpage explains citing NHTSA that “A motor vehicle crash is considered to be alcohol-related if at least one driver or non-occupant (such as a pedestrian or pedalcyclist) involved in the crash is determined to have had a blood alcohol concentration (BAC) of .01 gram per deciliter (g/dL) or higher.
 Thus, any fatality that occurs in an alcohol-related crash is considered an alcohol-related fatality.
 The term ‘alcohol-related’ does not indicate that a crash or fatality was caused by the presence of alcohol.”